 The property was fully furnished and had fitted floor coverings, therefore no detailed inspection was possible of the floors and accordingly, no comment can be made on their condition.
 Internal cupboards were generally filled with storage items.
 No access was available beneath sanitary or kitchen fittings.
 Windows and external doors were not all fully opened or tested.
 No access was available to any sub-floor areas.
-No full inspection of the roof coverings or chimney stacks could be made due to the orientation and access restrictions of the property.
+No access to any roof void area could be gained as the access hatch was jammed shut.
 Properties built prior to 1999 may contain elements of an asbestos material however an asbestos survey has not been carried out.